jordanmata15/Fuzzy-Stock-Trader/README.md

 Both XYZ and MAD depend on a random integer based on the day.
 Therefore, they are both seeded with the day to make sure they have the same random value.

 # Usage
-In matlab:
-1. open the ./src folder as the project
+1. open the ./src folder as the project in matlab
 2. type `main` into the command window
 3. view output
 4. (Optional) copy the output to data/data.csv